 IMPORTANT: After the March 16, 2018 registration deadline, no alterations may be made to your team’s check payable or mailing information.
 When completing registration, keep in mind that all prize money (semi-finalist checks, finalist checks) will be distributed after the Final.
 Please think ahead and plan accordingly.

-Consider the following: Will the recipient/payee be able to access the check at the address it will be sent to in July 2018?
-Will the recipient/payee be available to the team in July 2018?
+Consider the following: Will the recipient/payee be able to access the check at the address it will be sent to in July/August 2018?
+Will the recipient/payee be available to the team in July/August 2018?

 First Round/Paper Submissions